 A high toilet is just like a regular toilet but the height is different.
 A high toilet will have a height from 17 to 20 inches rather than the standard 15 inches you see in a regular toilet.
 The best high toilets for seniors allow a toilet to be used with that person having to bend down as much making the task hard or in some cases impossible.
 So, what are some of the top high toilets for seniors you should be looking at?
 Let’s take a look.

-The Best High Toilets Guide Content
+- Top 5 Best High Toilets

 Top 5 Best High Toilets